 At this level, activity-based thinking about ideas and concepts sparks creativity and develops key skills in communication, enquiry and evaluation.

-For older students we extend the citizenship curriculum at Key Stages 3/4, or Sixth Form General Studies, by addressing topical political, moral and social issues, including:
+Work with older students extends the citizenship curriculum at Key Stages 3/4, or Sixth Form General Studies, by addressing topical political, moral and social issues, including:

 - new biomedical science and technology;

 - evolution and religion (visiting Planet Dawkins);